Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

-And if it cannot be expressed using the (\ref{eq:mixed-separable-state}) expression, it is entangled by non-network standards.
-Here, the model considers the qubit subsystems received by each of the observers as separable, as we use the fully separable model taking each source to be separable.

-By using a mixed state, we increase the choice of the system to give a distribution.
+By using a mixed state, we increase the variety of distributions that can be generated by the system.
 Hence, each source $\alpha$, $\beta$, and $\gamma$ can now send dissimilar qubits to each of their respective observers.
-Now, as each observer does a joint POVM measurement on their set of qubits received, the final distribution can be found to be the sum of $k_a \times k_b \times k_c$ distributions, with each of the observers having their conditional probability distribution as a sum of $k_a\times k_b$ , $k_b\times k_c$, and $k_c\times k_a$ distributions, where $k_a$, $k_b$, and $k_c$ are the rank of the density matrix states each source provides. \onecolumngrid
+Now, as each observer does a joint POVM measurement on their respective pair of qubits received, the final distribution can be found to be the sum of $k_a \times k_b \times k_c$ distributions, with each of the observers having their conditional probability distribution as a sum of $k_a\times k_b$, $k_b\times k_c$, and $k_c\times k_a$ distributions, where $k_a$, $k_b$, and $k_c$ are the ranks of the spectral decompositions of density matrices of the states each source provides.
+The probability distribution generated can then be represented as:

-\twocolumngrid This thus introduces the rank of the state as an additional parameter, and a previously untapped resource in creating a local model for the target distribution.
+If the statistics from an experiment do not follow the expression above~(\ref{eq:mixed_separable_distribution}), it is nonlocal by non-network standards.
+This thus introduces the rank of the state as an additional parameter and a previously untapped resource in creating a local model for the target distribution.

-Using this we build our numerical analog of the Bayesian network architecture, where we layer the response functions to account for the increased degrees of freedom the information has in the scenario, which the rank of the mixed states tell us.
-By parallelly training the layers of response functions neural network of each observer - Alice, Bob and Charlie and summing over the $k_a\times k_b\times k_c$ distributions we can perfectly learn the target distribution’s local description.

-It's important to stress here that we are not following these neural networks in its standard nature to learn and predict from data, but as a foundational framework in its capability in learning a given target conditional probability distribution based on the constraints on network architecture making it local.
+Using this intuition, we build our numerical analog of the Bayesian network architecture, where we layer the response functions to account for the increased degrees of freedom the information has.
+The rank of the mixed states informs us about these additional degrees of freedom.
+By training the layers of neural network response functions of each observer - Alice, Bob, and Charlie in parallel and summing over the $k_a\times k_b\times k_c$ distributions, we can perfectly learn the local description of the target distribution.
+It is important to stress here that we are not applying neural networks in their standard setting to learn and predict from data but as a foundational framework using their capability for learning a target distribution or statistics and characterizing it as local based on the neural architecture.